nymtech/nym/documentation/dev-portal/src/events/37c3/nym-vpn.md

                          mix  └─►mix──┘  mix
 ```

-Users can switch to 2-hops only mode, which is a faster but less private option.
+Users can switch to 2-hop only mode, which is a faster but less private option.
+In this mode traffic is only sent between the two Gateway's, and is not passed between Mix Nodes.

-The client can optionally do the first connection to the entry gateway using wireguard, and it uses Mullvad libraries for wrapping `wireguard-go` and to setup local routing rules to route all traffic to the TUN virtual network device.
+The client can optionally do the first connection to the entry gateway using Wireguard.
+NymVPN uses Mullvad libraries for wrapping `wireguard-go` and to setup local routing rules to route all traffic to the TUN virtual network device.

 ```admonish warning
 NymVPN is an experimental software and it's for [testing](./nym-vpn.md#testing) purposes only.
 All users testing the client are expected to sign GDPR Information Sheet and Consent Form, available [here](https://opnform.com/forms/nymvpn-user-research-at-37c3-yccqko).